 Although we know drug use and depression are related, it is not always clear how the two interact.
 Most people in recovery report having problems with depression from time to time.
 Depression can be a particular problem for people who have been using stimulants.
 Stimulants make people feel "high" by flooding the brain with chemicals called neurotransmitters that regulate feelings of pleasure.
 During recovery there are periods when the brain doesn't supply enough of those neurotransmitters.
 The undersupply of neurotransmitters causes a temporary feeling of depression.
 But this is different from being clinically depressed.
-For some people, depression left untreated can result in relapse.
-It is important to be aware of signs of depression and be prepared to cope with the feelings.
+For some people, depression and be prepared to cope with the feelings.
 If you feel that you cannot cope with your depression or if your depression lasts for a long time, seek help from a mental health professional.
 Your counselor or someone else at your treatment program can refer you to someone for help.